 Expect to cover a lot of ground, so make sure that you’re wearing comfortable shoes and check the weather forecast to ensure you have clothes to cover most eventualities.

 If it’s an all-day affair, check what the eating arrangements are and if necessary, take a couple of sandwiches and a bottle of water.
 Creativity is not often a friend to hunger.

 Many photo walks are themed, which may give you a clue about what kit you need to take.
 If you’re going to be shooting street photography in broad daylight, for example, you can probably leave your tripod behind and you likely won’t need a 400mm lens.

-A backpack can be more comfortable to carry all day, but a shoulder bag will give you quicker access to your kit if you need to swap lenses in a hurry.
-Alternatively, if you have a coat with big pockets, you maybe able to get away with popping a lens or two in those.
+A backpack can be more comfortable to carry all day, but a shoulder bag will give you quick access to your kit if you need to swap lenses in a hurry.
+Alternatively, if you have a coat with big pockets, you may be able to get away with popping a lens or two in those.